batariloa/BFS-PathFinding/README.md

         List<Character> temp = new ArrayList<Character>(p.putanja);
-        temp.add('U');                                    // letter representing the required movement to get to this area queue.add(new Predmet(p.row - 1, p.col, temp));  //adding new Node to the queue, which containts the shortest path to reach it, and it's coordinates visited[p.row - 1][p.col] = true;                //setting this Node as visited
+        temp.add('U');                                    // letter representing the required movement to get to this area queue.add(new Location(p.row - 1, p.col, temp));  //adding new Node to the queue, which containts the shortest path to reach it, and
+                                                          // it's coordinates
+        visited[p.row - 1][p.col] = true;                //setting this Node as visited

       }